AdnanKhan2003/auto-fetch-estate/README.md

 - **Rate Limiting:** The application is configured with internal rate limits to respect external API free-tier quotas (e.g., LLM APIs).
 - **Strict Boundaries:** Incoming AI data is parsed through strict Zod schemas before database insertion to prevent frontend crashes from hallucinated fields.
 - **Stealth Browsing:** The scraping engine uses headless Chromium.
 Success rates may vary based on live bot-mitigation updates on target websites.
+- **Bundling Configuration:** Due to LangChain's dynamic import mechanisms, packages like `langchain`, `@langchain/core`, and `@langchain/google-genai` are explicitly marked as external in the Next.js configuration to ensure successful builds.

 ## 📄 License